hotmeshio/samples-typescript/README.md

 <br/>

 ## Run the Demos
-Redis is the default test runner for the demos, but you can specify any target backend (valkey, redis, dragonfly, postgres).
+Redis is the default test runner for the demos, but you can specify any target backend (postgres valkey, redis, dragonfly).
 For example, `DEMO_DB=postgres npm run demo:js:hotmesh greetings`.

 ### JavaScript Examples